k-von/zookeeper-operator/charts/zookeeper/README.md

 | `initContainers` | Init Containers to add to the zookeeper pods | `[]` |
 | `volumes` | Named volumes that may be accessed by any container in the pod | `[]` |
 | `volumeMounts` | Customized volumeMounts for zookeeper container that can be configured to mount volumes to zookeeper container | `[]` |

+## High Availability Configuration

+To allow for a more fail over safe and high-availability deployment setup the value of `pod.affinity` can be set so Zookeeper pods do not end up on the same node.
+Therefore, distributing the risk of failure over a number of nodes as required.